Sint-Truiden: 15th century until now

 Charles the Bold captured the town in 1467, marking the beginning of a slow decline that lasted until the 19th century.
 The city's fortifications were dismantled in 1675, and many of the religious congregations were disbanded under the French regime at the end of the 18th century.
 After 1830, these empty buildings were turned into educational and medical facilities.
 The city was also the centre of a prosperous agricultural region, which from the end of the 19th century became well known for its fruit production.

 It occupied an important strategical position with regard to the N.E. frontier of Belgium, and General Henri Alexis Brialmont recommended its fortification.
 On 9 August 1914, at the outset of Germany's invasion of Belgium, 20 civilians were executed and a number of houses destroyed.
 The reconstruction and building of brand new neighbourhoods accelerated well into the 20th century.

-During World War II, its airfield was the base of one of the most famous Luftwaffe Night Fighter squadron, NJG1, with units II/NJG1 and IV/NJG1 operating Junkers Ju88 and Heinkel He219 aircraft from here in 1944.
+During World War II, its airfield was the base of one of the most famous Luftwaffe Night Fighter squadron, NJG1, with units II/NJG1 and IV/NJG1 operating Junkers Ju 88 and Heinkel He 219 aircraft from here in 1944.
 The highest scoring German night fighter pilot, Heinz-Wolfgang Schnaufer (121 air victories, most of them at night) was referred to as "The spook of St. Trond" by British Bomber crews that flew over Germany on night raids.

 The airport EBST is still in use.

 Transport

 Air

 The airport of Sint-Truiden, Limburg Regional Airport – EBST is PPR.
 It is a former Belgian Air Force Air Base and retains the long hard 06 – 24 runway, though only 1199 metres (3933 ft) is used.

-Fuel (Jet A-1 and Avgas) are available.
+Fuel (Jet A-1 and Avgas) is available.
 All is located in hangar 41 (turn right at the end of the runway when taxiing heading 06).
 Opening hours from 09:00 LT until sunset 7/7.
 There is also a flight school (airplane and helicopter) Fly One.